novoalab/modPhred/docs/index.rst

    c. per-read clustering based on modification profiles (mod_cluster.py)

 All these scripts can be run separately or as a pipeline by executing ``modPhred/run``.
+You can find more the details in the Methods section.

 .. image:: pipeline.png
    :align: center